Skip to main content

 • Cysts are hollow spaces within tissues that contain either a liquid or a solidified material.
 Some breeds have a tendency to develop certain types of cysts.
 Accurate diagnosis relies upon microscopic examination of a piece of tissue.
 The most common treatment for cysts is surgical removal.
 It is important to prevent your pet from rubbing, scratching, or otherwise bothering the cysts or the surgical site.

-• Diabetes insipidus is rare in cats and is characterized by excessive drinking and the production of enormous volumes of extremely dilute urine.
+• Diabetes insipidus (DI) is rare in cats, and is characterized by excessive thirst/drinking and the production of enormous volumes of extremely dilute urine.
 Despite drinking large volumes of water, the cat can become dehydrated from urinating so much.
-Increased drinking and urination are common signs of several other health conditions, so it is essential that several diagnostic tests be performed to diagnose diabetes insipidus.
-While the condition is rarely curable, it is usually successfully controlled.
+Without treatment, NDI results in dehydration leading to stupor, coma, and death.